 Beyond Our Comfort Zones

 The process of backpacking, and becoming a skilled backpacker is iterative.
 It involves experiences layered on top of experiences, and the gaps are full of mistakes and regrets.
-Sprinkled throughout those years are small victories and triumphant memories of trips that you remembered everything and were mostly comfortable the entire time.
+Sprinkled throughout those lessons are small victories and triumphant memories of trips where you remembered everything and were mostly comfortable the entire time.

 I enjoy this process, and like most projects in my life, it is artistic.
 Artistic not in the sense of the product but the process.
 You must sit and try and make and try and fail and learn and work through a state-of-being to the point that you access a different life within yourself; an entirely new way of thinking and existing.
 When you reach that point, there is still so much to learn and hone and develop — and that work ahead of you doesn’t daunt you, it has become a part of why you enjoy this.

-After a day of hiking, a recording if I’ve found the time, energy, and right moment, I try to spend time with my thoughts.
+After a day of hiking, and recording I try to spend time with my thoughts.
 Processing what I am recording is an integral part of my writing process.
-I have found that journaling my thoughts and ideas can be a huge effort after 6-8 hours of hiking, then setting up camp, tending to Sadie, cooking dinner and connecting with other hikers.
+I have found that journaling is a huge effort after 6-8 hours of hiking, then setting up camp, tending to Sadie, cooking dinner and connecting with other hikers.
 I am constantly balancing between the desire to be present with my hike and to work for this project.

 I’m happy with the balance I have struck, and proud of myself for that.
 As I was sorting through files this evening, I came across a conversation with Van Gogh and Toast [trail names].
 The three of us were hiking and I flipped on the microphone to capture their thoughts on journaling, reading and the effort of sharing a hiking journey with others.

-I don’t find this project to infringe on my experience — because this journey is what I make of it.
+I don’t find this project infringing on my experience — because this journey is what I make of it.
 I have manifested this dream with the support of others and I get so much joy and satisfaction by sharing it through my writing and recordings.

 That being said, I have encountered difficulties related to storage and transfer of the audio files.
 I’ll admit I didn’t test the process and hone it down as much as I could have before I left, but to some extent that would not have mattered.